Content Shortage Solution

 Scalable — it didn’t require new content to be produced

-Engaging — players always had something new to do
+Engaging — users always had something new to do

-Monetizable — these Challenges could include decor, bundles, and specialty items available for purchase
+Monetizable — these Challenges could include premium in-game items available for purchase

 RESEARCH VALIDATION